H.R. 6529: Protecting Families from AI Data Center Energy Costs Act

 H.R.
 6529 Common Questions

-According to H.R.
-6529 Section 2(a), the conference must discuss strategies and rate structures to protect residential and small commercial ratepayers from increased costs tied to large loads.
+Both.
+The conference must look at strategies and rate structures for protecting residential and small commercial customers from increased costs tied to large loads.

 Based on H.R.
 6529 bill text